By JR Isabelle Cunningham

 Most therapeutic programs address one or other of the physical, emotional, mental or spiritual aspects of healing.

 Holistic healing seeks to discover the underlying root cause of the disease rather than treating the symptoms and then empowers people, through education, to develop the understanding and tools they need to take control of their entire wellbeing

 Fear, childhood trauma, post-traumatic stress, depression, anger, anxiety, unresolved grief, shame and even the common day-to-day stress and pressure of our modern lives, lead to imbalances in neurochemicals and hormones which create unhealthy environments for our cells and this leads to disease.
-In the same way a plant will become toxic, wither and die, in soil with a chemical imbalance, so the human cells depend on a healthy chemical environment to maintain perfect health.
+In the same wa that a plant will become toxic, wither and die, in soil with a chemical imbalance, so the human cells depend on a healthy chemical environment to maintain perfect health.

 Many people find the idea, that the way they think can have any effect on their physical health, hard to fathom.
-However, when the science behind the mind-body connection (Psychoneuroimmunology -PNI) is clearly explained and demonstrated, it can be a life changing (and often life-saving) experience.
+However, when the science behind the mind-body connection (Psychoneuroimmunology -PNI) is clearly explained and demonstrated, it can be a life-changing (and often life-saving) experience.

 When we learn how to control our thinking and how to take charge of the unconscious belief systems we may have inherited, we are empowered to move outside of fear and develop the habit of being in the relaxation response where, science has proven, the chemical changes which occur in one’s body can reverse illness and significantly contribute to maintaining a healthy body and a healthy mind.
 Meditation is the simplest, fastest and most effective way of achieving this.